-The main liquidity risk exposure is to the daily collateral flows caused by changes in the value of the instruments used in the hedging program.
+The main liquidity risk exposure is to daily collateral flows caused by changes in the value of the instruments used in the hedging programme.
 Due to market changes (movements in interest rates, bonds, equities and currency exchange rates), the Company may be required to make collateral payments to its counterparties.
-Although these changes should be offset by a corresponding fall in the value of guarantee pay-outs and thus not change the Company's solvency position, the collateral payments are required immediately while the guarantee pay-outs will be experienced at some future date.
-Market movements in the opposite direction will improve the Company's liquidity position for similar reasons.
+Although these changes should be offset by a corresponding change in the value of guarantee pay-outs and thus not change the Company's solvency position, the collateral payments are required immediately while the guarantee pay-outs will be experienced at some future date.

-Due to negative stock performance and falling yields leading to significant collateral in-flows, the Company's liquid assets have increased materially over the year from €239.9m to €356.1m.
+Due to the offsetting effects of positive equity performance and interest rates, the Company's liquid assets have remained broadly stable over the year, increasing from €356m to €380m.